Body Tracking Overview

 3D body tracking

 If tracking is enabled, the ZED SDK will assign an identity to each detected body over time.
-At the same time, by filtering the raw body detection, it will output a more stable 3D body estimation.
+At the same time, by filtering the raw body detections, it will output a more stable 3D body estimation.

 3D body fitting